Duty of care

 - Give travelers a voice.
 Capture sentiment after each trip.
-Conduct short & frequent surveys.
+Conduct short and frequent surveys.
 Use the feedback to make program improvements.

 - Update policy to support flexibility on supplier choices.

-- Set travel thresholds.
-Acknowledge road warriors with a day off or a gift card with a health and wellness theme.
+- Acknowledge road warriors with a day off or a gift card with a health and wellness theme.

 Recent innovations in duty of care have solved for some of the challenges of the past.
 Smart, automated systems and solutions that work seamlessly across the program have replaced manual, one-dimensional processes and fragmented content sources.
 Smart technologies include: